l00nix/oleddisplaystats/README.md

 - Memroy usage and total memory of the device on line three of the OLED
 - Disk usage and total disk space of the device on line four of the OLED

-I always wanted to also display the hostname on the display but the deisplay is small and limited to the amount of data that can be displayed.
+I always wanted to also display the hostname on the display but the display is small and limited to the amount of data that can be displayed.

 So I was thinking if I could alternate displaying the IP address and the hostname on line one of the OLED I could increase the system information being displayed on the OLED.